sloan58/uc-insight/readme.md

 ## UC Insight

 UC Insight is a collection of utilities that can be used with Cisco Unified Communications Manager.
+It was built using Laravel 5.1.
+If you'd like more information on integrating with Cisco CUCM API's using AXL and Laravel, please check out the Karma-Tek Blog @ http://karma-tek.com/blog.

-Read below for a current list of features and components.
+Please read below for a current list of features and components.

 ## Features Overview
 - User Management System